ConnorFriday-code/NoteGroupsProjectThree/README.md

 - Edit an existing note's description

-- Create new/edit a tag
+- Create a new/edit a tag

 - Cancel button if the user doesn't want to update the note